GSoC 2026 Ideas

 Mentors: Andrew Fullard, Josh Shields

 Description: There’s a lot of literature with useful tables for the TARDIS codebase and other scientific codes in pdfs (e.g. this paper), or often in dataproducts.
 Carsus currently reads in data from standard sources and archives (Chianti, CMFGEN), but does not flexibly read data from sources in the literature.
 The goal of this project is to expand Carsus to read datatables like ones in this work, with potential expansion for a future-proof workflow (new opacity tables).
 These could all go in a new tardis repository called “carsus-literature-tables” or something along those lines.
-You can look at carsus-data-molecules-barklem2016 for an example of preprocessed datatables ready to be ingested by Carsus.
+You can look at carsus-data-molecules-barklem2016 for a preprocessed datatables ready to be ingested by Carsus might look.

 First Objective: Read one of the datatables from this archive (try s92.201.gz, under ftp) and process it into a pandas dataframe.
-Look to do this in a programmatic way that could be reused for similar files.
+Look to do this in a programmatic way that could be reused for similar files, like the other tables found here.
 See section 6.4 of this paper for more details on table contents and formatting if desired.

 Expected Outcomes: